-SATG (saturation gate) is a newly introduced ratio also from the capture mode measurement from the MDPNT.
+SATG (saturation gate) is a newly introduced ratio also from capture mode measurement, from the MDPNT.
 The measurement comes from the long-spacing detector and was designed to overcome the shortcomings of sigma in low porosity.
-The SATG is a ratio between the inelastic gate and slow capture gate (Guo et al., 2012), as shown in Fig. 5.
+The SATG is a ratio between inelastic gate and slow capture gate (Guo et al, 2012), as shown in Figure 5.